akauppi/firebase-ci-builder/README.md

    ---

->The repo gives guidance on pushing to Google Cloud Registry.
+The repo gives guidance on pushing to Google Cloud Registry.
 You can obviously use any Docker registry, just as well.

-### Configure Docker (if using Cloud Registry)
+### Configure Docker for Container Registry

 Configure Docker to use the `gcloud` command-line tool to authenticate requests to Container Registry.<sub>[source](https://cloud.google.com/container-registry/docs/quickstart)</sub>